 Housing costs in Denver are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

-Unlike some cities, Denver isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Denver are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Denver is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Denver is a city of professionals, sales and office workers and managers.
 There are especially a lot of people living in Denver who work in office and administrative support (11.75%), management occupations (11.54%) and sales jobs (11.30%).

 Also of interest is that Denver has more people living here who work in computers and math than 95% of the places in the US.